gowalla-archive/chronologic/README.md

 Suppose you want to create a new social network, with the requisite activity stream, so that users can see what their friends are up to.
 You start simple: users can create status updates, and view a timeline of all statuses in reverse-chronological order.
-Just create some _events_:
+First you'll create some _events_:

 	# Create a connection
 	require 'chronologic'